senecaxconnect/xconnect_docs/docs/Agent_API.md

 # Agent API
 The following are endpoints that can be used to interact with the xConnect Agent.

+!!! note
     **As of current release, the API is only bound to localhost or 127.0.0.1 and cannot be accessed by any other networked machines.** If a remote device needs to access the API, please contact support for an HTTPS version of the API.

 ## Get Latest Sensor Data